snipem/gt7dashboard/README.md

 1. `pip3 install -r requirements.txt` to install Python dependencies (once)
 2. `GT7_PLAYSTATION_IP=<CONSOLE IP ADDRESS> bokeh serve .` (when inside the folder)

+## Troubleshooting

+If you run into `TimeoutError`s make sure to check your firewall.
+You may have to enable UDP connections on port 33740 or 33739.

 ## Docker

 There is a `Dockerfile` available.
 This is a sample `docker-compose` configuration: